KAIST-CryptLab/BtE-with-eHERA/README.md

 ## Benchmark

-You can run the benchmark of server-side BtE transciphering with eHERA using [benchmark.cpp](./eHERA_HE/benchmark.cpp).
+You can run the benchmark of BtE transciphering with eHERA using [benchmark.cpp](./eHERA_HE/benchmark.cpp).
 The benchmark parameters are given in [params.h](./eHERA_HE/params.h).
 To benchmark all the parameters, run the following command in [eHERA_HE](./eHERA_HE) directory.